DeepSnowNeeL/cookies/README.md

-# aescarcha/cookies
+# ngx-deepsnowneel-universal-cookies

-This is a fork of @ngx-utils/cookies with the changes from SergiusSidorov/cookies to have a package published at NPM with compatibility with newer angular versions
+This is a fork of aescarcha/cookies which was a fork of @ngx-utils/cookies with the changes from SergiusSidorov/cookies to have a package published at NPM with compatibility with newer angular versions

 [![npm version](https://badge.fury.io/js/%40ngx-utils%2Fcookies.svg)](https://badge.fury.io/js/%40ngx-utils%2Fcookies) [![npm downloads](https://img.shields.io/npm/dm/@ngx-utils/cookies.svg)](https://www.npmjs.com/package/@ngx-utils/cookies)